JatinKishore/Placement_Preparation/README.md

 This is an open source project so my friends you can fork this repository and add some other courses that you find useful for career.
 Make a push request .
 For sure I will review it and update in this repository.

-Let's start the journey or share the path to journey
+Let's start a journey or share the path to journey